Beiuș: Places to see

 Today, Beiuș is a peaceful place, combining few ethnicities and three times as many religions as in previous times.
 The city contains superb architectural edifices, including a few old churches and the "Samuil Vulcan" highschool, built in 1828, which obtained the "National College" designation in 1998.
 The city is a key point in reaching the Apuseni Mountains and their rich mines, or mountain resorts such as Stâna de Vale and Arieșeni through smaller but picturesque communities and villages like Budureasa and Vașcău.
 The nearby mountains are hosts to some of the most dense and spectacular limestone cave systems in the world.
 These caves contain remains of the extinct cave bear (Ursus speleus) and prehistoric humans, huge colonies of bats, subterranean lakes, striking calcareous formations and giant earthworms that live in the guano-flooded cave floor.

 Beiuș has its own city museum which houses over 3,000 pieces.
 The museum exhibits reflect its natural history, military history and art, but most famous are its folkloric artifacts: peasant tools, pottery, garments and folk art gathered from the entire central and southern county of Bihor.
 The tunnels in the city are also famous, as they are believed to link together and act as escape routes used during the Medieval Age.
 Their construction began during the rule of Hungarian king Bela IV.
 The nearby landscape includes: agricultural hills with crops ranging from corn, wheat and potato to fruit orchards like apple, pears, plums and strawberries.
 A long stretch of wildlife depleted forest that is rich in flora begins in the north-east of the city.
 Industry is represented mainly through production of furniture and fashion destined for European markets.
 The nearby distillery and beverage factory of Sudrigiu also employs a large part of the city's labour force.

 Available or popular sports in or around Beiuș are: fresh water fishing (trout, catfish, carp, barbel, chub, dace, and at least a dozen other edible species), speleology (spelunking), soccer (Sunday soccer is a local ritual for all ages), skiing, snowboarding, sledding, tennis, hiking, camping, backpacking, and rock climbing.
 Hunting for species like: wild boar, roe deer, rabbit, pheasant, dove, partridge, and ducks (mainly mallards) is also popular.

 Sports

-Football is the most successful and loved sport in Beiuș, Bihorul Beiuș being the most representative team of the city, a club with a rather rich history, being founded in 1921.
+Football is the most popular sport in Beiuș, Bihorul Beiuș being the most representative team of the city, a club with a rather rich history, being founded in 1921.